 On the last Monday of every month (except December) we have a Social Afternoon with a guest speaker.
 These meetings are interesting, informative and often entertaining, providing a good opportunity to meet the committee and members from other groups.
 If the last Monday happens to be a Bank Holiday, the Social Afternoon is moved to the previous Monday.
-The next Social Afternoon is on Monday 26th February which will also be our Annual General Meeting.
+The next Social Afternoon is on Monday 25th June.

-Our magazine, Noticeboard, is published four times a year and can be downloaded from the website.
-Choose the "Magazine" tab in the menu at the top of this page to see the latest editions of the magazine.
+Our magazine, Noticeboard, is published four times a year and the latest issue can be downloaded from the link on the right hand side of this page.
 In the months where there is no magazine, a newsletter is published via e-mail and on the website with a limited number of printed copies available at the Social Afternoon.
 The latest newsletter can also be downloaded from this page, and the same applies to the latest issue of the national U3A newsletter.

-The subscription is £22.00 a year (August - July), but will increase to £25.00 from August 2018.
+The subscription is currently £22.00 a year (August - July), but will increase to £25.00 from August 2018.
 There is sometimes a small extra charge for groups that have special expenses.
 We always have room for new members, and if you would like to join, please take a look at the Groups page and see if you find something of interest.
 If there is a subject we do not cover, you may consider joining and starting a group yourself.